michaeluno/admin-page-framework/readme.txt

 Alternatively, use the [AdminPageFramework::getOption()](http://admin-page-framework.michaeluno.jp/en/v3/class-AdminPageFramework.html#_getOption) static method.

-= Is it possible to use a custom options data for the form instead of the ones used by the framework? = There are two main means to achieve that.
+<h5><strong>Is it possible to use a custom options data for the form instead of the ones used by the framework?</strong></h5>
+Yes, there are two main means to achieve that.

 1. Use the `value` argument in the field definition array to suppress the displaying value in the field.
 See an example. https://gist.github.com/michaeluno/fb4088b922b71710c7fb